bcwhite-code/brians-blueprints/self-building-spacex.md

 The stone/steel furnace has a chest for coal.
 Manually fill this.

-Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).
+Set refinecy recipe to basic processing (output only petroleum gas) until "advanced oil processing" is researched (requires blue science).

 There are inputs from outside the block for various simple materials.